mvolkmann/blog/src/smalltalk/30-development-environment.md

   that displays a list of time stamps for recent versions of the method.
   TODO: Does this only include changes made since the current image was opened?
   Clicking a time stamp displays that version of the code in the bottom pane.
+  Click ther "revert" button to revert the method code to that in the selected version.

   If one of the buttons "lineDiffs", "wordDiffs", "linePrettyDiffs", or "wordPrettyDiffs" is pressed, it will show